etam1/firefox-adaptive-performance/firefox-adaptive-performance-extension/DESIGN_DOC.md

 ## 🐛 Known Issues

+- ✅ **Fixed:** Horizontal scrolling - Resolved by adding `overflow-x: hidden`, `box-sizing: border-box`, and proper width constraints
+- ✅ **Fixed:** Missing `.content` class in NavBar - Added to NavBar.module.css
+- ✅ **Fixed:** Width mismatch between popup.html and App - Updated to consistent 422px

-_None yet - add issues as they arise_
+_No current issues - add new issues as they arise_

 ---